hanscappelle/windfoil-wind-finder-android-app/README.md

 ## Features & TODO

 - allow for easy location input from in app map
-- improve UI (more graphics and colours)
-  - allow for custom colours, hours, warnings, thresholds, ...
-  - optimize use of screen width
 - Custom Config Options
   - (opt) how many days in the past
 - Implement notifications